- Go to my.ryerson.ca in any web browser.

 Gmail Labs has an early version of a new "message undo" feature that lets you recall a message within a few seconds after you send it.
 To enable the feature, open your Gmail Settings, go to the Labs tab, and enable the Undo Send lab.

-Note that your Google Apps administrator must enable Labs for your domain for this feature to be available.
+Note that your G Suite administrator must enable Labs for your domain for this feature to be available.

 Find the message in the Trash and select it.
 Then, in the Move to drop-down list at the top of the Mail window, select Inbox.